MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Appendix

 \subsection{Details of experiments}

-In this section, we provide more details of the settings we used in each experiment.
+This section provides more details of the settings we used in each experiment.

-\paragraph*{Experiments with toy dataset} Table \ref{tab:hparms_toy} shows the settings for the toy dataset described in Section \ref{sec:exp_toy}.
-As described in Section \ref{sec:method}, residual noise prediction for the denoising step is computed through the gradient of the discriminator with respect to its input, and its dimensionality is two.
+\paragraph*{Experiments with toy dataset} \Cref{tab:hparms_toy} shows the settings for the toy dataset described in \Cref{sec:exp_toy}.
+As described in \Cref{sec:method}, residual noise prediction for the denoising step is computed through the gradient of the discriminator with respect to its input, and its dimensionality is two.
 For evaluation and visualization, we sample 4000 samples.

-\paragraph*{Experiments with benchmark datasets} Table \ref{sup:tab:hparms_bench} shows the settings for real benchmark datasets.
-We implemented our discriminator based on the official implementation of MM-Diffusion \citep{ruan2023mmdiff}. \footnote{\url{https://github.com/researchmm/MM-Diffusion}} A notable difference is that we only used its encoder part, and removed all attention layers from the encoder, which is commonly used in the implementation of diffusion models.
-This is because, in our preliminary experiments, we found that using attention layers causes unstable training of the discriminator.
+\paragraph*{Experiments with benchmark datasets} \Cref{sup:tab:hparms_bench} shows the settings for real benchmark datasets.
+We implemented our discriminator based on the official implementation of MM-Diffusion \citep{ruan2023mmdiff}. \footnote{\url{https://github.com/researchmm/MM-Diffusion}} A notable difference is that we only used its encoder part and removed all attention layers from the encoder, which is commonly used in the implementation of diffusion models.
+Our preliminary experiments found that using attention layers causes unstable discriminator training.
 Thus, the architecture of our discriminator is a stack of individual 2-stream ResBlocks followed by a linear layer.
-Exploring more advanced architectures for our discriminator may boost the performance further, which we leave for future work.
-For the OOD case, we constructed our discriminator on the latent space learned by AudioLDM \citep{liu2023audioldm} and AnimateDiff \citep{guo2023animatediff}.
+For the OOD case, we constructed our discriminator on the latent space learned by the base models.
 To train the discriminator, we sampled 1K samples for the IND settings and 10K samples for the OOD settings in advance.